How Alcohol Disrupts Sleep: A Functional Medicine Perspective on Restorative Rest

 In this article, we examine how alcohol alters sleep physiology, including its effects on sleep architecture, circadian rhythm regulation, neurotransmitter balance, and nervous system stress responses—and why addressing these mechanisms is essential for achieving truly restorative sleep.

-Why Alcohol-Induced Sedation Is Not Sleep
+Why Alcohol-Induced Sedation Is Not the Same as Restorative Sleep

 Alcohol’s ability to induce drowsiness is often mistaken for improved sleep quality.
 In reality, sedation and sleep are physiologically distinct states.
 Sedation reflects pharmacologic suppression of neural activity, whereas restorative sleep is an organized, cyclical process essential for neurological recovery, metabolic regulation, and emotional processing.
 (1)

-How Alcohol Creates Sedation — Not Sleep
+How Alcohol Creates Sedation Instead of Restorative Sleep

 Alcohol alters neurotransmitter signaling in ways that temporarily quiet the nervous system: